Sunday, July 29, 2018

 The CryptO'pinion?

-What I love about Kev's World is its traditional oldskool gameplay which is just downright excellent and so enjoyable.
-The joystick controls are superb!
-The additional bonuses, along with smart bombs and other surprises, really makes this game stand out from most other PD/Shareware platformers available for the ST.
+What I love about Kev's World is its traditional oldskool gameplay which is just downright excellent and enjoyable.
+The joystick controls are superb and responsive plus I liked the gameplay mechanics with the additional bonuses, smart bombs, and other surprises.
+These help make the game stand out from most other PD/Shareware platformers available on the ST.

-The two-level demo of Kev's World can be downloaded for either floppy or a hard disk.
+The demo of Kev's World can be downloaded for either a floppy or a hard disk.

 Completed!!
 I made 12th place and even beat Metallica.
 Can you beat me?